elaintarha/herkkujemma/README.md

 # Herkkujemma

-An experimental cooking recipe service to explore developing a node.js backend server with different frontend implementations.
+An experimental cooking recipe service to explore developing a node.js API server with different client implementations.

 ## Getting Started